faluhe/faluhe/README.md

   <img src="https://user-images.githubusercontent.com/18241760/210922337-f4d7bed2-049e-41d6-8b31-a4ff2a5bf597.PNG" width="150" height="320">
 </p>

-- <b>Livo Go - a marketplace app with ability to buy food, clothes and other accessories.  </b>
+- <b>Livo Go - a marketplace app that is the first of its kind in the region and has transformed the way people purchase products.
+One of the major achievements of the app is its ability to facilitate the sale of products by other partners, making it a comprehensive and inclusive marketplace for customers.  </b>
   - to be released
 <!-- app screens -->
 <p align="center">